arunravi728/arunravi728/README.md

 I'm a software engineer designing low-level networking daemons that powers Google's AI infrastructure.
 Outside of my regular day job, I am currently -

 - Building [Triad](https://github.com/arunravi728/Triad): A 64-bit x86 kernel written in Rust.
+- Reading how computer hardware and software work together to run a program from CS:APP.
 - Learning the fundamentals of Distributed Systems from DDIA.
-- Reading how computer hardware and software work together to run a program from CS:APP.
-- Biking indoors on Zwift (I am almost 90% of the way upto Mt.
-Everest)
+- Biking by California's hills and beaches.

 ## Tech Stack